 My days off vary each week, so I can't specify a fixed day I'm available, but I'm flexible and can adjust to your request.

-I’m also a direct descendant of Hijikata Toshizō, one of Japan’s legendary “last samurai,” and was raised with a deep respect for traditional culture and the spirit of bushido.
+I am also a descendant of Hijikata Toshizo, one of Japan’s legendary “last samurai.”
+My family runs a private museum dedicated to his life and legacy, and I was raised with a deep respect for traditional Japanese culture and the spirit of bushido.

-Originally from Tokyo, I guide in Kyoto, Osaka, Nara and Uji where I have both historical knowledge and personal experience.
+Originally from Tokyo, I guide in Kyoto, Osaka, Nara, and Uji, where I combine historical knowledge with personal experience.
+I also offer tours in Tokyo and surrounding areas upon request.

-I look forward to welcoming you and sharing Japan in a warm, personal way!!
+I look forward to welcoming you and sharing the unforgettable beauty, culture, and spirit of Japan!